Strawberry Cream Cheese Pie is our most-lored family dessert. We refer to it as “Strawberry Super Pie” or even just “The Pie.”

 • Saucepan.
 A must-have kitchen tool.

 • Mixing Bowls.
-This set of stackable bowls are dishwasher-safe.
+This set of stackable bowls is dishwasher-safe.

 Strawberry Cream Cheese Pie

-An old fashioned strawberry cream pie starring a sweet cream cheese layer, fresh strawberries, a from scratch strawberry glaze, and a buttery cookie crust.
+Old-fashioned strawberry cream pie starring a sweet cream cheese layer, fresh strawberries, strawberry glaze, and a buttery crust.

 Servings: 8 servings